chickadee/getting_and_cleaning_data/README.md

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names from file activity_labels.txt to name the activities in the data set.
 4. Appropriately labels the data set with descriptive variable names from the file features.txt.
-The resulting tidy data set in stored to the file data_tidy.csv.
+The resulting tidy data set in stored to the file data_tidy.txt.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-The resulting dataset in stored to the file data_means.csv.
+The resulting dataset in stored to the file data_means.txt.

 Additional information
 -------------------